NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 ## Setting app events on iOS 14

-Apparently, a lot of people are having difficulties making app events workd and testing them in [Event Manager](https://www.facebook.com/events_manager2).
+Apparently, a lot of people are having difficulties making app events work and testing them in [Event Manager](https://www.facebook.com/events_manager2).
 You can check this thread for more info: https://github.com/facebook/facebook-ios-sdk/issues/1667

 To make the automatic app events and Testing events tab work, I did these things, and I am not sure which one actually had the impact: